-This is the 20th year of the fiction prize.
-The criteria stipulate that the winning novel should be one of “rare imagination and style … a tale so compelling as to become an enduring landmark of contemporary fiction”.
+The winner should be a novel of rare imagination and style, evocative, textured and a tale so compelling as to become an enduring landmark of contemporary fiction.

 JUDGES: Ekow Duker (chair), Nomboniso Gasa, Kevin Ritchie

 I’m sure we can all remember our school days when the teacher would pose a question to the class.
 Some pupils would immediately strain to answer.
 Others might look at each other in puzzlement, the answer tantalisingly out of reach.
 This year’s judging of the Fiction Prize was a little like that.
 Some novels by their magisterial telling of an important story, screamed at the judges to, “Pick me!
 Pick me!”.
 Others were more restrained, quietly confident in their ability to narrate a memorable tale.
 Each of the five books that made this year’s shortlist met the criteria but in remarkably different ways.
 An Island by Karen Jennings is a masterful depiction of a fragile life lived in near-solitude.
 With its cast of indentured labourers and colonial administrators, Joanne Joseph’s Children of Sugarcane took us on a meticulously detailed journey from India to the cruel fields of Natal, and back again.
 All Gomorrahs Are The Same by Thenjiwe Mswane gently lifts the veil of familiarity that shrouds the existence of three women, allowing us a powerfully intimate view into their inner lives.
 Damon Galgut’s The Promise, winner of the 2021 Booker Prize, is a compelling study of a once privileged family in terminal decline.
 Finally, and without any warning to buckle up, Junx by Tshidiso Moletsane, flung us headlong into the exhilaration of inner-city Joburg.